 In all earnestness, what you eat when under stress is of little consequence as your body is not trying to digest the food, assimilate the nutrients it contains, and burn calories in the process.
 Even if you are on a healthy diet, being stressed out will negate all benefits that diet could offer you.
 What is especially interesting is that Serotonin which is responsible for mood elevation, depression and suppression of aggression is abundantly found within the intestines rather than in the brain!

-Want to know if you have an unhealthy gut?
+Want to know if you have an unhealthy gut and need a Kefir rescue?
 Then checkout this video!